Signing Order: What it Is and How to Use It

 Have you ever woken up wishing you had more contracts to print, sign, scan, and send?
-Or thinking how fun it would be to spend the day calling your clients and reminding them to sign off on a project?
-How about coordinating a document that has to be signed by three people?
-If none of that sounds like a great day at work, you’re not alone.
+Unlikely.
+How about organizing the signing order of a new project proposal document that has to be signed by four people?
+If this doesn't sound like fun to you, you're not alone.

 The truth is, not many people enjoy dealing with paperwork, but it’s still an essential part of closing new deals.
 And if you’re getting ready to work with clients with set internal procedures, signing orders can make your life even more complicated.